 - The other spouse (the Respondent) has the capacity to pay.
 This means that the Respondent’s income exceeds their reasonable expenses.

 Importantly, a party of the relationship or marriage does not have an automatic right to spousal maintenance upon separation or divorce.
 Whether spousal maintenance can be successfully brought depends upon the individual factors of each case, the financial capability of both parties, and the evidence of your claim before the Court.
 In order to substantiate your claim for Spousal Maintenance, the Court should be provided with evidence such as:

 - A detailed history of work you have performed during the marriage and what income was produced during this time;

 - When and why you gave up work and the effect it has had on your career and future income earning capacity;

-- Any serious issues which has occurred post-separation, such as health issues for yourself or children which may cause you to be unable to gain employment;
+- Any serious issues which have occurred post-separation, such as health issues for yourself or children which may cause you to be unable to gain employment;

 - What jobs may be available to you based on your work experience in the short and intermediate future; and

-- Any expert evidence (psychologists, medical practitioners, psychiatrists) regarding issues which are impacting you and your ability to obtain employment.
+- Any expert evidence (psychologists, medical practitioners, psychiatrists) regarding issues that are impacting you and your ability to obtain employment.